19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 ### False representation as to registration as limited liability partnership

 39\.
-If any person knowingly holds out that a business is registered as a limited liability partnership under this Act, the person shall, where he knows or ought to have known that at the material time the business was not registered as a limited liability partnership under this Act, be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.
+If any person in any way holds out that a business is registered as a limited liability partnership under this Act, that person shall, unless at that time the business was duly registered as a limited liability partnership under this Act, be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

-[Companies 1994 Ed., s.
-405]
+[Act 35 of 2014 wef 01/07/2015]

 ### Rectification of register